brucemack/microlink/docs/el_supplement.md

 with caution.** None of us pay when we use EchoLink, so I assume that there are many volunteer hours going on behind the scenes.
 The last thing anyone needs is an accidental denial-of-service incident on the EL network.

-Here are the links to the two GitHub projects that I've studied:
+Here are links to two GitHub projects that I've studied:

 * Echolib: https://github.com/sm0svx/svxlink/tree/master/src/echolib
 * TheBridge: https://github.com/wd5m/thebridge-1.09